hrtan99/CFGPrinter/README.md

 ## Build

 Assuming that you already have LLVM libraries installed (this repo using LLVM version 18.x.x and above).
-Then clone this repo into your Transformation directory and build it just like other transformation libries.
+Then clone this repo into your Transformation directory and build it just like other transformation libraries.

 ## Heat CFG Printer